chesslooter/HSTA/README.md

 There are three separate distinct repos containing the project.

 https://github.com/chesslooter/hsta-web
 This repo contains all of the source code for the web client of our application.
-You can view the site at chesslooter.github.io/hsta-web.
+You can view the site at chesslooter.github.io/hsta-web, and test it from there.

 https://github.com/chesslooter/hsta-desktop
 This repo contains our desktop client.
+Follow the instructions related to using the app yourself in order to test this portion.

 https://github.com/jcordell/hsta-server
 This repo contains all of the code for our server back-end, which is deployed using Heroku.
+Testing:
+  Pull down the master branch.
+Ensure that node is installed.
+In a terminal in the root directory, execute the command "npm install".
+After the modules install, run the command "npm test".
+This will run through the suite of tests we have prepared.

+In order to use our app yourself:

 Download our client from (https://github.com/chesslooter/hsta-desktop) (Iter2 Desktop branch)